 Be careful with how much liquid goes into the food processor or it will make a bit of a mess.
 If you are using a blender, ensure that you have enough liquid to blend so that your blender does not overheat.

 Blending the fruits to a smooth paste really helps with the texture of the black cake.
 The smoother the fruits the more pudding like your black cake will be.
 And I love my cake with that pudding texture, dense and moist.
-You will also want to find a good port wine or strong red wine for your fruits.
-Oh how I wish I could get some Banko wine for a bit of nostalgia!
-But I find that a good porto amplifies the flavor.

 When your processed fruits come to a texture similar to the photo above you have achieved perfection and are on your way to the best black cake ever!
 I could spoon this and eat it like this.
 Who am I kidding?
 I definitely eat some every time I am making soaked fruits.

 When I am done grinding up all of the fruits I add them to a large mason jar.
-I then add some more wine and rum.
+Then I add some more wine and rum.
 I give it a good stir and seal it up tightly.
-And my soaked fruits are ready to sit and marinade and ferment until I am ready to bake.
-A great tip to ensure you always have soaked fruit on hand for any cake emergencies, is to replace your soaked fruits with a new batch every time you use the batch you had soaking!

 Soaked Fruits—Fruits Macerated in wine and rum